SnitTeshome/DSA-2040A-PROJECT-ONE/README.md

 ## *How to Use*

 1. Set up a **Microsoft SQL Server** database.
-2. Run `Schema.sql` using SSMS or Visual Studio Code to create all tables.
+2. Run `Schema.sql` using SSMS  Code to create all tables.
 3. Use `Loading csv files.sql` to load data from CSV files with `BULK INSERT`, or use the Import Wizard in SSMS.
 4. Open and execute queries from `queries.sql` to analyze key business insights like: